“My husband done got himself killed.”

 “I made up the story of how Mack fell out of the loft,” she said.
 “It don’t take much for Tommy to believe.
 I covered Mack’s head and face with a towel so’s Tommy couldn’t see the mess.
 Then we drug him into the smokehouse and laid him out on the table.”

 She shook her head.
 “That’s when I realized I’d forgot to put Mack’s boots on.
-By that time, my ribs felt like they was on fire and I could hardly move.
+By that time, my ribs felt like they was on fire and I could barely move.
 So I told Tommy to do it.
 I didn’t wait to make sure he put them on right.”

 Tears welled in her eyes as she looked up at Clarence for the first time since she began her story.
 “My Tommy’s a good boy,” she said softly.